johnsonjp34/farmchief/README.md

 Planter Monitor Source

 This is the code necessary to interact with the IOIO board.
 (Please see circuit diagram).
 Also included is a basic UI to monitor your row units.
+The Farm Chief monitor module is Patent protected.
+IT MAY BE REPRODUCED FOR INDIVIDUAL USE.
+FOR COMMERCIAL REPRODUCTION please email investordirection@gmail.com for licensing.

 To build a project using this code you will need to create an Android Project with the following libraries: